melosso/reef/IMPLEMENTATION_SUMMARY.md

 # Document Generation Implementation Summary

-## ✅ Implementation Complete
+## 🚧 Implementation Status: Phase 1-3 Complete (~70%)

-The document generation feature has been successfully implemented in Reef.
-This allows you to create professional PDF and DOCX documents (invoices, picklists, reports, etc.) using a hybrid approach that combines Scriban templates with document layout.
+The document generation feature has been **partially implemented** in Reef with core functionality working.
+You can create basic PDF and DOCX documents (invoices, picklists, reports) using a hybrid approach that combines Scriban templates with document layout.

+### Current Status
+✅ **Core functionality is production-ready** for basic use cases
+⚠️ **Advanced features pending** (UI options, validation endpoint, tests, rich HTML rendering)
+📋 **See "Remaining Work" section** below for unimplemented features

 ---